simonafield/Cerberus/README.md

 The contents of this file will be displayed to every player when joining.

 ### webhook.txt
-This contains the Discord webhook.
+This contains the Discord webhook URL.

-It consists of two lines:
-1. The Webhook URL
-2. Who Should Be Pinged
-   * Format: <user|role>:<id>